 The multi-touch surface is intuitive and the gestures are programmable; whatever workflow suits your needs, you can achieve it with just a tap of your fingers.
 We found the gestures easy to to use, and didn't trigger any accidental functions, but if you want to disable the touch features at any moment, you can flip a switch on the side of the tablet, which is much more convenient than having to access some system settings.
 Flip the switch again and the multi-touch functions will be instantly re-enabled.

-Wacom Intuos Pro Small: What we don't like
+Wacom Intuos Pro Small review: What we don't like

 There are very few negatives to take from the Intuos Pro small, but it's worth considering the following points.
 If you're an illustrator, and rely on making larger brushstrokes, you may find the active drawing area somewhat restrictive.
 It is small, by design, so you may have to adjust to making smaller movements, which may give some artist difficulties, as well as potentially cramp your hand after prolonged usage.
 It's going to depend on how you draw/paint.